Make Me Smile (Come Up and See Me): Reissues

 "Make Me Smile" has been reissued a number of times in the UK.
 Its first was through EMI on 3 October 1980 to promote the compilation album The Best of Steve Harley and Cockney Rebel.
 On 25 November 1983 and again on 28 October 1991, it was reissued on the Old Gold label, with a picture sleeve included with the 1991 release.
 All three reissues failed to chart.

 On 13 April 1992, EMI reissued the single on 7-inch, cassette and CD formats ahead of their Make Me Smile – The Best of Steve Harley and Cockney Rebel compilation.
 It reached number 46 in the UK charts and remained in the top 75 for two weeks.
-Old Gold reissued the single on CD format on 30 October 1995, and another EMI reissue followed on cassette and CD on 18 December 1995, to coincide with the song's use in a Christmas TV advertisement for Carlsberg.
+Old Gold reissued the single on CD format on 30 October 1995, and another EMI reissue followed on cassette and CD on 18 December 1995, to coincide with the song's use in a £1 million Christmas TV advertising campaign for Carlsberg.
 This release reached number 33 in the UK and spent three weeks in the chart.

 On 20 June 2005, a "30th Anniversary Re-mix" of the song, based on the 2000 re-recorded version, was released as a single by Gott Discs.
 It reached number 55 in the UK and spent two weeks in the charts.
 Following a request on Top Gear to download the song, "Make Me Smile" re-entered the UK charts at number 72 in early February 2015.

 On 12 April 2025, Chrysalis reissued a 50th anniversary edition of "Make Me Smile" on 7-inch for Record Store Day.
 The limited edition release features previously unseen photographs of Harley, taken by Mick Rock, on the front sleeve, and a previously unreleased instrumental rehearsal of the song as the B-side.

 Use in film and media

 The song has been used in the soundtracks of the films Rik Mayall Presents Dancing Queen (1993), The Full Monty (1997), Velvet Goldmine (1998), Best – The George Best Story (2000), Saving Grace (2000), and Blackball (2003).
 It was also used in a 2006 Marks & Spencer advertisement and during the opening of episode 3 of Phoenix Nights series 1 (2001).
-The song also featured in adverts for Furniture Village.
-The song was also featured in an advert for Viagra Connect drug for erectile dysfunction, first broadcast in the UK in May 2018.
+The song also featured in adverts for Furniture Village from 2009 until 2012, as well as an advert for Viagra Connect drug for erectile dysfunction, first broadcast in the UK in May 2018.

 The song was later included as a playable song in Lego Rock Band (2009) for the seventh generation of games consoles.